Dark Oatmeal

 simple grains-and-berries bowl to start a great day

-After discussing the Lenape diet surrounding the "three-sisters-of-life" (corn, beans, squash) along with wild game, wild greens, and berries at a recent event, we offered this contemporary nutrition-science-based recipe for a quick, wholesome breakfast of grains and berries that can easily be made into a morning habit that you don't even have to think much about.
-It can even change how your lunch, hours later, will impact your blood-sugar level.
+After discussing the Lenape diet surrounding the "three-sisters-of-life" (corn, beans, squash) along with wild game, wild greens, grains, and berries at a recent event, we offered this contemporary nutrition-science-based recipe for a quick, wholesome breakfast of grains and berries that can easily be made into a morning habit that you don't even have to think much about.
+It may even change how your lunch, hours later, will impact your blood-sugar level.
 Starting your morning with this nutrient-dense breakfast offers high-quality, sustained fullness and energy.
-Important note: If you have any special medical conditions or food sensitivities, please consult your medical professional before using.
+Important note: This is provided as an evidence-informed nutritional option, not as medical advice.
+Especially if you have any special medical conditions or food sensitivities, please consult your healthcare provider for personalized dietary advice before using.

 Servings / Yield: For one average adult (multiply up to about 8 servings; proportions may need adjustment at higher volumes)